-Epilepsy and marijuana can go together very well, as far as marijuana can certainly help alleviate some of the difficult aspects of the disease.
+Epilepsy and marijuana can go together very well, for instance, marijuana can certainly help alleviate some of the difficult aspects of the disease.